tejmagar/rusty-web/README.md

 Rusty web is a simple to use, fully customizable lightweight web framework for rust developers.
 [Learn rusty web](https://tejmagar.github.io/rusty-web/)

+Consider using [Racoon])(https://github.com/tejmagar/racoon/) if you need asynchronous code.

 ## Installation

 ```